-We assess all 13 digital IT apprenticeship standards and our assessors are industry experts recruited from our professional membership community.
-They are trained to put your apprentices at ease and get the best out of them.
+We assess all 13 digital apprenticeship standards and our assessors are industry experts recruited from our professional membership community.
+They're trained to put your apprentices at ease and get the best out of them.

 Want to know more?

-If you have any questions about digital IT apprenticeships or end point assessment, our dedicated apprenticeship team are happy to help.
+If you have any questions about apprenticeship end-point assessment, our dedicated digital apprenticeship team is happy to help.